Pravallika583/Pravallika583/README.md

 ## Hi👋, I'm Naga Pravallika Peddi

-An enthusiastic Full Stack Developer
+An Enthusiastic Full Stack Developer

 - 🔭 I’m currently working on Personal Projects and looking for Full Time Job
 - 🔭 Focusing on React and Devops Skills